Indoor air pollution is one of the top five environmental health risks.

 –U.S. Environmental Protection Agency

-More so than ever with the new threat of COVID-19, homes, commercial businesses, and offices can benefit from the advantages of cleaner air.
+Homes, commercial businesses, and offices can benefit from the advantages of cleaner air with the ongoing threat of COVID-19.
 Air cleaning and filtering devices are designed to remove pollutants from indoor air.

 Indoor Air Pollutants